deckhouse/deckhouse/modules/800-deckhouse-tools/docs/EXAMPLES.md

 ---
-title: "The documentation module: examples"
+title: "The deckhouse-tools module: examples"
 ---